kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 # Multitape Non Deterministic Turing Machine Simulator
-An ```accept state``` seeking multitape non deterministic Turing machine simulator allows you to write and execute any Turing machine program with respect to **Syntax** and with no constraints on the amount of tapes used.
+An ```accept state``` seeking multitape non deterministic Turing machine simulator allows you to write and execute any Turing machine program with respect to [Syntax](#syntax) and with no constraints on the amount of tapes used.
 In non deterministic cases it uses [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to find a path to a halting state, preferably a halt-accept state.

 ## Getting Started
-To obtain a copy of the simulator just download Turing Machine.jar
+To obtain a copy of the simulator just download the `.jar` file or compile the project yourself.

 ### Prerequisites
 * [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)